-Researchers from Italy discuss the connection between exercise and atrial fibrillation, and the implications on physical activity recommendations.
+Researchers discuss the connection between exercise and atrial fibrillation, and the implications on physical activity recommendations.

 Atrial fibrillation is an irregular, often rapid, heartbeat that can increase the risk of stroke, heart failure, and other heart-related problems.
 Symptoms of atrial fibrillation may include heart palpitations, shortness of breath, and weakness.
 However, many people with atrial fibrillation experience no symptoms.

 Commonly caused by high blood pressure and heart disease, atrial fibrillation is often linked to being overweight or obese.
 Physical exercise is known to lower blood pressure and aid in weight loss, so regular exercise is recommended for both healthy patients and those with high blood pressure.
 However, some studies show that exercise may actually increase the risk of atrial fibrillation.

 So, is exercise dangerous for our health?
 Experts say no, and that the cardiovascular and health benefits of exercise are unquestionable.
 However, the connection between exercise and atrial fibrillation is complex.
 Some experts believe that strenuous activity may trigger the development of atrial fibrillation.
 Researchers from Italy recently discussed the available evidence and the clinical implications in an article published in the European Journal of Preventive Cardiology.

 Multiple studies confirm the role of endurance exercise in atrial fibrillation.
 Estimates from one study suggest that endurance athletes are about five times more likely to develop atrial fibrillation compared to the general population.
 Another study reported that the number of hours of vigorous activity accumulated over a lifetime is a strong predictor of atrial fibrillation.
 Researchers observed the highest atrial fibrillation risk in individuals who participated in “vigorous endurance sports practice” with more than 2,000 hours of exercise over their lifetimes.